 Trump berates Qatar as Gulf stand-off escalates

-WASHINGTON: President Donald Trump declared on Friday (Jun 9) that the time has come for Qatar to halt all funding of terrorism, as a diplomatic stand-off between the Gulf emirate and its neighbours escalated.
+WASHINGTON: US President Donald Trump on Friday (Jun 9) accused Qatar's leadership of bankrolling extremists and demanded a halt to that funding, as a diplomatic stand-off between the Gulf emirate and its neighbours escalated.

 Trump's stern warning overshadowed an earlier declaration from Secretary of State Rex Tillerson - who had also urged Saudi Arabia and its allies to ease their land and sea "blockade" of Qatar.